 Let’s say we did FastPasses for 9:40, 10:40 and 11:40 our morning would look like this:

-9:40-10:40 Go on first FastPass, then look for other rides close by that have short times
+9:40-10:40 – Go on first FastPass., Then look for other rides close by that have short wait times.

 Once you have gotten through the FastPass check in on your last ride of your initial 3, open the MyDisney app and start booking your next FastPass.
 There is usually a wait in the FastPass line, so it’s the perfect time to book your next one.